Manufacturing Operator Visa Sponsorship Jobs in Maryland

 Which companies sponsor visas for manufacturing operators in Maryland?

-Maryland employers with documented H-1B and other work visa sponsorship activity in manufacturing include Northrop Grumman, Emergent BioSolutions, Lonza, and W.R.
+Maryland employers with documented H-1B visa and other work visa sponsorship activity in manufacturing include Northrop Grumman, Emergent BioSolutions, Lonza, and W.R.
 Grace.
 Defense contractors along the I-95 corridor and biotech manufacturers in the Montgomery County and Frederick County corridors account for a significant share of sponsored production and operator roles in the state.

 Which visa types are most common for manufacturing operator roles in Maryland?